SMS Goeben: Active service

+Decommissioning

 The Turkish government offered to sell the ship to the West German government in 1963 as a museum ship, but the offer was declined due to financial reasons.
 Unable to afford the cost of preserving the ship itself, and with no other buyers available, Turkey sold the ship to M.K.E.
 Seyman in 1971 for scrapping.
 She was towed to the breakers on 7 June 1973, and the work was completed in February 1976.
 By the time of her disposal she was the last dreadnought in existence outside the United States.
 She was the last surviving ship built by the Imperial German Navy, and the longest-serving dreadnought-type ship in any navy.

+Her decommissioning was documented in film by Turkish photographer Ara Güler, who wrote, directed, and produced the documentary Hero's End (also translated as The End of the Hero), based on a fictional account of the dismantling of the ship.
+The film, which he worked on between 1973 until 1975, comprises a cinematic collage put together from a number of sources.
+Its unusual soundtrack includes compositions by Turkish folk musician Ruhi Su, and includes historical drawings and photos, as well as Güler's own documentary footage, in which he used actors.

 Several parts of the ship have been preserved, including three of her screws (which were sent to the Naval Command and to the Istanbul Naval Museum) and her foremast (which was placed at the naval academy).
-Some additional artifacts from the ship were sent to Germany, where they were displayed at the Historical Museum at the Mürwik Naval School in Flensburg and the Deutsches Museum in Munich.
+Some additional artefacts from the ship were sent to Germany, where they were displayed at the Historical Museum at the Mürwik Naval School in Flensburg and the Deutsches Museum in Munich.
 Additionally, a 6 cm field gun that had been carried aboard the ship for use by landing parties was removed from the ship in Messina during preparations for war in August 1914 was placed on display at the La Spezia Naval Base museum.